 Leaf Crush: Almost none

-Brown Leaf: Medium, this is why we rated the hay at a 7, there is a fair amount of brown leaf.
+Brown Leaf: Light, this is why we rated the hay at a 8, there is only a small amount of brown leaf.
 The rest of the hay looks so good!
-However, there is a brown leaf in it that is noticeable.

 Ultra Premium Soft Timothy Hay

 This year's Soft Timothy Hay is an okay example of what Soft Timothy Hay should be.
-It does have a medium volume of seed heads on the shorter side in it, however, because of the high amount of leaves and the stem size, we find it works well for Soft Timothy Hay loving pets.
-The only reason it doesn't receive a 10/10 is the fair amount of brown leaf scattered throughout and presence of seed heads.
+It has minimal seed heads on the short side, however, because of the high amount of leaves and the stem size, we find it works well for Soft Timothy Hay loving pets.
+The only reason it doesn't receive a 10/10 is the light amount of brown leaf scattered throughout.

 100% Money Back Guarantee